cjchand/logstash-agent/README.md

 Logstash will run with the following config:

 1. Listens on UDP 5514 for syslog messages (pro-tip: you can test via netcat (`nc`) like so: `nc -w0 -u 127.0.0.1 5514 <<< "pickles"`)
-2. Looks for updates to `/private/log/system.log` (relevant only for Mac users, so comment out/remove/modify this if you are on any other platform)
-3. Ships any logging to the ElasticSearch instance
+2. Ships any logging to the ElasticSearch instance

 # Option 2: Use Dockerfile to build a new Docker image